Conductors of the Gweek Silver Band since 1948

 Glyn Thomas took over as conductor and after a successful season in 2001, handed over to Barry Jacques.
 Trevor Naden followed in 2002, leading us through 2 seasons of concerts, then in 2004 he stepped down and once again Roy took the baton.

 After a period with a reduced number of players, we were fortunate to have Tony Richards offer to conduct the band in 2006.
-He has attracted a proliferation of new players bringing Gweek Silver Band back to an almost full complement and regaining the quality playing Gweek Band has been known for in the past.
-The band has gone from strength to strength culminating in victory in the 4th Section of the annual Cornwall Brass Band Association Contest for three years running.
+He attracted a proliferation of new players bringing Gweek Silver Band back to an almost full complement and regaining the quality playing Gweek Band was known for in the past.
+The band went from strength to strength, culminating in victory in the 4th Section of the annual Cornwall Brass Band Association Contest for three years running.